• image Elections icon

 2025 Nominations for Administrator and Pathfinder Awards

 Nominate a Colleague for a MassCUE Administrator or Pathfinder Award Do you know an exceptional educator who has made an impact in the field of educational technology?
 A current or former colleague who serves as a leader and an inspiration to others in their classroom, school or district?
 Nominate them for an Administrator or a Pathfinder award!
 Nominations are being accepted now for these awards, which are given out during the MassCUE Fall Conference in October.
 To learn more about these prestigious awards and to access the application forms, please view our Awards Committee page.
-Deadline to submit a nomination is June 20, 2025.
 The Administrator Award will be presented to a school or district leader who models and promotes the effective use of technology in their day-to-day execution of duties; provides exceptional leadership in supporting the integration of technology into the curriculum; and promotes, models, and establishes policies for safe, legal, and ethical use of digital information and technology.
 To submit a nomination, visit our Awards Committee page.
 K-12 school teachers, technology coordinators and other educators are eligible to be recognized with the Pathfinder Award, which will be given to an educator who facilitates a positive change in technological thinking in their classroom, school, or district; demonstrates vision and leadership; influences other educators and promotes ethical and responsible use of technology.
 To submit a nomination, visit our Awards Committee page.
 More Information See past winners and get more information on awards criteria and nomination procedures in the Awards & Recognition Committee section of our website.

 Continue reading